 AMR IBN HISHAM

-This was an Arabian who was by the epithet of “the wise” by the elders of Quraysh, the tribes of Mecca.
-When Mohammed (an aristocrat from Quraysh) announced his prophethood about the year 613 CE, Amr was among the very first to challenge and mock him, whereby Mohammed, out of hatred, gave him the epithet of “the ignorant”.
-He is known to have thrown entrails of camels over the back of Mohammed while he was in devoted prostration at the Kaaba.
+This was an Arabian man who was known by the epithet of “the wise” by the elders of Quraysh, the tribes of Mecca.
+When Mohammed (an aristocrat from Quraysh) announced his prophethood about the year 613 CE, Amr was among the very first to challenge and mock him, whereby Mohammed, out of spite and jealousy, gave him the epithet of “the ignorant”.
+He is known to have thrown entrails of camels over the back of Mohammed while he was in his heretical prostration at the Kaaba.
 Amr also took care to lead the efforts in shunning and ridiculing those who converted to Islam.
-He also devised an ingenious plot to kill Mohammed, whereby each tribe of Quraysh would provide a noble warrior to do the deed, and thus prevent Mohammed’s tribe from revenge, forcing them to accept blood-money instead.
+He also devised an ingenious plot to assassinate Mohammed, whereby each tribe of Quraysh would provide a noble warrior to do the deed, and thus prevent Mohammed’s tribe from revenge, forcing them to accept blood-money instead.
 This failed, however, when Mohammed escaped.
 Amr warned the elders that the Muslims would gradually gain power, especially after their migration to Medina.
 Mohammed’s strategy, always determined by invented verses attributed to revelation, had now changed from passive to active conquest, and his first raid against Meccan caravans occurred in 623 CE.
 The banditry continued for a year, the pretext being self-defense, and it was done even in the sacred month of peace to the Meccans.
-An expedition was sent to combat the Muslims in 624 CE, headed by Amr, but there was disagreement about continuing it when the caravans were seen to arrive safely.
+An expedition was sent to combat the Muslims in 624 CE, headed by Amr, but there was disagreement about continuing it when the caravans of that season were seen to arrive safely.
 Several chieftains were jealous of Amr’s leadership and feared his power if the Muslims were to be destroyed.
-Part of the troops returned home, and even Amr’s tribe needed to be threatened to stay; this reduced the spirit of the men.
+Part of the troops foolishly returned home, and even Amr’s tribe needed to be threatened to stay; this reduced the spirit and power of the men before the fighting.
 In the ensuing Battle of Badr, Amr was slain honorably and the Muslims unfortunately won.
-Mohammed called him a “pharaoh”, a title he should wear with as much honor as that of the “lion” (companion of the three Arabian goddesses) given to him by his fellow polytheists.
+When Mohammed (imagining he himself was Moses) saw Amr’s dead body in the field, he called him a “pharaoh”, a title Amr should wear with as much honor as that of the “lion” (companion of the three Arabian goddesses) given to him by his fellow polytheists.

 SAKHR IBN HARB

-A renowned and rich chieftain of Quraysh, also known as Abu Sufyan.
-In spite of his opposition to Islam, he was one of those who shamefully left Amr ibn Hisham at the battle of Badr, preferring his caravans to danger.
+A renowned and wealthy chieftain of Quraysh, also known as Abu Sufyan.
+In spite of his opposition to Islam, he was one of those who shamefully left Amr ibn Hisham at the battle of Badr, preferring his caravans to bravery.
 The Muslims could have been destroyed at that time, but the delay strengthened them.
-After the defeat, Sakhr was elected leader of a confederation of tribes and he vowed revenge against Muslims, which was obtained it at the Battle of Uhud in late 624 CE.
-This, however, was actually a grave mistake: His decision to avoid a siege of Medina and skirmish with the Muslims in the field (where he killed about 70 only), forced him to return after two years, by which time the Muslims had recovered their numbers and added much strength to their fortifications.
-The failed siege led to much shame in Quraysh and increased Mohammed’s renown and power; while more tribes joined Mohammed, Sakhr committed the huge fault of signing a treaty of peace for 10 years, and resorted dishonorably to aiding some of the violators of it.
-Mohammed took advantage of this: four years later, in 640 CE, he besieged Mecca itself and took it with little resistance, a sure sign of Sahkr’s bad leadership and poor preparation, if not conspiracy.
+After the defeat at Badr, Sakhr was elected leader of a confederation of tribes and he vowed revenge against Muslims, which was actually obtained at the Battle of Uhud in late 624 CE.
+This victory, however, was actually a grave strategic mistake: His decision to avoid a siege of Medina in order to skirmish with the Muslims in the field (where he killed about 70 only), forced him to return after two years, by which time the Muslims had recovered their numbers and added much strength to their fortifications.
+The failed siege afterwards led to much shame in Quraysh and increased Mohammed’s renown and power; and then, while more tribes joined Mohammed, Sakhr committed the huge fault of signing a treaty of peace for 10 years, and resorted dishonorably to aiding some of the violators of it.
+Mohammed naturally and shrewdly took advantage of this violation: four years later, in 640 CE, he besieged Mecca itself and took it with little resistance, a sure sign of Sahkr’s bad leadership and poor preparation, if not conspiracy.
 When Mohammed entered the city, Sakhr betrayed the noble cause of Amr ibn Hisham and declared that the Meccan Gods were powerless and thus accepted Islam.
-As evidence that he was a bad polytheist, after Mohammed’s death, instead of announcing apostasy like others, he would later take part in expeditions that formed the Arabian-Islamic empire.
+As evidence that he was a bad polytheist, we know this: after Mohammed’s death, instead of announcing apostasy like others, he would later take part in expeditions that formed the Arabian-Islamic empire.